chargome/chargome.com/content/experience/education/1-master.md

 - Double Degree with [Marconi University in Rome](https://www.unimarconi.it/)

-- Master Thesis: *Development of scalable fullstack web-applications on serverless architectures using GraphQL*
+- Master thesis: *Development of scalable fullstack web-applications on serverless architectures using GraphQL*